IMAP Support Hosting: Compare Hosting

 Are there any disadvantages to using IMAP instead of POP?

-Is it possible to get dedicated hosting for IMAP email only?
+Is it possible to buy email hosting by itself?

-Yes, some web hosting companies offer dedicated IMAP hosting optimized for running your business email.
-The fees are usually based on the number of mailboxes you need though some hosting companies offer plans with unlimited email accounts.
-Some of them include features such as built-in anti-spam software, uptime guarantees, and dedicated support teams.
+Yes.
+Some web hosting companies offer dedicated IMAP hosting for business email.
+The fees are usually based on the number of mailboxes you need, and you may also benefit from extras like built-in anti-spam software, uptime guarantees, and dedicated support teams.